kaylakyle/resilient-app/README.md

 ##  Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement

 ** Powered by [Dala](https://dala.gebeya.com)**